-If you’ve spent any amount of time on social media sites, you’ve undoubtedly noticed that video is becoming a big part of content creation for businesses.
+If you’ve spent any amount of time on social media sites, you’ve undoubtedly noticed that video, and especially live video, is becoming a big part of content creation for businesses.

 With all the current video options (live video, 6 second video, vanishing video, and more), it can be a challenge to navigate this content area as a business owner.
 Along with all the different options, sometimes a fear of budget can block someone from considering this medium.